Milton Lightner

 Milton Lightner (1887–1967) was an American politician and lawyer in the state of Minnesota.
 He served in the Minnesota House of Representatives from 1921 to 1930 and the Minnesota Senate from 1931 to 1954.
 He was a member of the Republican Party.

+Lightner was a major opponent of governor Floyd B. Olson, who Lightner attacked for not vetoing a single appropriations bill in his first term.
+Olson was the first governor to achieve this feat, which Lightner considered irresponsible.

+In 1969, he was honored by the State Senate.